alexserra98/alexserra98/content/posts/advml_1/index.md

 - Computation: In the general case finding the best parameters to fit a set of data is NP-hard.
 Even if consider functions that are perfectly representable by a single hidden layer network, with don't add noise and we larger network for the training, still the problem doesn't admit any poly-time algorithm <br>

+{{<figure align=center src="images/modern_ml.png" caption="Figure 1.
+The test keep decreasing instead manifest sign of overfitting">}}<br>
-We observe a very strange fact (add pic of test error decreasing) at some point the train error is approximately zero and the test error is still decreasing, it means that the model is improving its estimation error even if we are using a model with way more parameters this does not make any sense, it means that we have to give better definition of the complexity of the model ( not just the number of parameters) <br>
+We observe a very strange fact at some point the train error is approximately zero and the test error is still decreasing, it means that the model is improving its estimation error even if we are using a model with way more parameters this does not make any sense, it means that we have to give better definition of the complexity of the model ( not just the number of parameters) <br>
 <br>

 ### Matrix Completion